-The AWS Hero program recognizes a vibrant, worldwide group of AWS experts whose enthusiasm for knowledge-sharing has had a real impact within the community.
+The AWS Hero program recognizes a vibrant, worldwide group of AWS experts whose enthusiasm for knowledge-sharing has a real impact within the community.
 Heroes go above and beyond to share knowledge in a variety of ways including online via social media, blog posts, open source projects, events, and user groups.
-You can click on a profile below to learn more about a Hero or see the program FAQ for more info.
+You can click on a profile below to learn more about a Hero or see the program FAQ for general information.